marcus65001/experimental_mobile_robotics/README.md

-# CMPUT 412 Repository
+# Experimental Mobile Robotics

-This is the repository for all CMPUT 412 exercises.
+This is the repository for all experimental mobile robotics exercises.
 Code for each exercise will be under their respective subfolders.

 ## Exercises